 See Related: Things to Know When Visiting Germany

 The cave has an area of 3,000 square meters in the municipality of Bad Tabarz in the Thuringian Forest, Germany.
 It was discovered in 1878 by local people.
 The cave is a show cave with electric light and a guided tour.
-The tour takes about 40 minutes accessible via hiking trails.
+The tour takes about 40 minutes and is accessible via hiking trails.

 See Related: How to Get Cheap Last-Minute Flights